 Protoplasmic Sonicate Protein Antigens P SPA;

 The PSPA separation was in direct way for P. aeruginosa [8] [ 9,10] before processing for obtaining PSPs.
 The method for separation, identification , purification and quantitation of these PSPs were as in the method described by Bjorn et al. [8].
 The details of the processing method was as in the followings; Six mls of tris buffer 0.01 N and PH 8 was added to the surface of 24 hrs growth of P.aeruginosa [9,10]) on the nutrient agar plates .Growth were vortoxed in vortox test tubes for three minutes.
 Suspensions were centrifuged at 5000 rpm for ten minutes .
 Supernatant were discarded and pellets Ps were kept.Ps suspensions were tubbed and washed three times with tris buffer 0.01N.Ps were reconstituted with 6 mls , and were tubbed in the cell disintegrator tubes.
 Then jacketed with cooled ice.The best sonication conditions were five times for five minutes at 20 oscillation ampiltude.The sonicated cell suspensions were centrifuged at 5000 rpm for ten minutes.Supernats were collected and ultra-filtred with 0.22 um millipore filter.
 Filtrates were collected in sterile plastic tubes , then proteins were separated with PEG 6000 , 6% as in Shnawa and AlSadi [11].
 The protein concentration determination was measured by Biurt test [12].
 To this end the preparations can be designated as PAPSP for P. aeruginosa.
-The PASP was distributed into alliqoutes of 0.5 mls.
+The PAPSP was distributed into alliqoutes of 0.5 mls.
 In an appendroff plastic tubes and kept at -20C, till use.

 Immune Reagents;